deep-c/nextjs-starter/README.md

 **Running `build:apollo` results in an error**

-Ensure that you are using yark for dependency management so we can use a single version of the graphql dependency through use of the resolutions field which is yarn specific.
-Furthermore ensure that you do not change the path for nexus schema generation output as `apollo client:codegen` has been configured to use the current output paths
+Ensure that you are using yarn for dependency management so we can use a single version of the graphql dependency through use of the resolutions field which is yarn specific.
+Furthermore ensure that you do not change the path for nexus schema generation output as `apollo client:codegen` has been configured to use the current output paths.
+See https://github.com/apollographql/apollo-tooling/issues/1296